jparkSF/mystock-tool/README.md

 [Link to site](https://mystock-tool.herokuapp.com/#/)

-StockOverflow is a full-stack financial trading web application that combines realtime data with hypothetical funds allowing users to practice day-trading without any financial risk.
+My Stock Tool is a full-stack financial trading web application that combines realtime data with hypothetical funds allowing users to practice day-trading without any financial risk.
 It was modeled and influenced by Robinhood's unreleased desktop web application.